mohit-laad/progress-notes/README.md

 # progress-notes

-A directory for tracking progress of tasks I worked on throughout the internship.
+A drive for tracking progress throughout the internship.